marksutton/EART40003-Programming-for-Geoscientists/definitions.md

 **Argument**: See Function

-**Array**: A simple type of *container* not actually available in Python (though see Numpy arrays in session 7), but commonly used in other languages.
+**Array**: A simple type of *container* not actually available in Python, but commonly used in other languages.
 Arrays are a bit like lists, but (a) often have a fixed number of elements, and (b) normally require all elements to be of the same type.
+The numpy module, however, is built around it's own array class.
+These are properly called numpy arrays, but people often just call them arrays.
+See [numpy](numpy.md) section for details.

 **Boolean**: A Boolean value (named after the mathematician George Bool) is one that can only have one of two values, normally expressed as True or False.